RealDoigt/Dew-Programming-Language-Specification/spec.md

 A variable can be initialised in many ways.

 #### By Doing Nothing
-Just declaring a variable will automatically assign it a default value.
+Just by declaring a variable, it will automatically be assigned it a default value.
 Here's a list of default values by type:
 |type|default|
 |-|-|
 |int|0|